Lehman Brothers: Rise of mortgage origination (1997–2006)

 Lehman was one of the first Wall Street firms to move into the business of mortgage origination.
-In 1997, Lehman bought Colorado-based lender, Aurora Loan Services, an Alt-A lender.
+In 1997, Lehman bought Colorado-based lender, Aurora Loan Services (not a bank), an Alt-A lender.
 In 2000, to expand their mortgage origination pipeline, Lehman purchased West Coast subprime mortgage lender BNC Mortgage LLC.
 Lehman quickly became a force in the subprime market.
 By 2003 Lehman made $18.2 billion in loans and ranked third in lending.
 By 2004, this number topped $40 billion.
 By 2006, Aurora and BNC were lending almost $50 billion per month.
 By 2008, Lehman had assets of $680 billion supported by only $22.5 billion of firm capital.
 From an equity position, its risky commercial real estate holdings were thirty times greater than capital.
 In such a highly leveraged structure, a 3 to 5 percent decline in real estate values would wipe out all capital.